Essential Tips and Benefits to Make Your Home Energy Efficient

 Seal Air Ducts and Gaps

-Leak Ductworks loss energy by escaping warm and cool air, so use sealing to bind ducts to make efficient home energy use.
+Leak Ductworks lose energy by escaping warm and cool air, so use sealing to bind ducts to make efficient home energy use.

 Check Windows and Doors for Drafts